chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate config patch --fe <Path to automate.toml>
     ```

+1. Create a Backup of Chef Automate Standalone using the following command:

     1. Run the below command to create the backup in the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.

     ```bash
     chef-automate backup create
     ```

+    Once the backup is completed, save the backup Id.
+For example: `20210622065515`.

-    Run the below command command to create the `bootstrap.abb` bundle.
+    1. Run the below command command to create the `bootstrap.abb` bundle.
 This bundle captures any local credentials or secrets not persisted in the database.

     ```bash
     chef-automate bootstrap bundle create bootstrap.abb
     ```

-    Once the backup is completed, save the backup Id.
-For example: `20210622065515`.

-1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config:
+1. Run the following command at the Chef-Automate node of Automate HA cluster to get the applied config:

     ```bash
     sudo chef-automate config show > current_config.toml